textileio/ipfs-camp-2019/workshop/markdown.md

 ![](https://docs.textile.io/images/fingerprint.png)

 note:
 - Control over thread access and sharing is handled by a combination of the type and sharing settings.
 - An immutable member address "whitelist" gives the initiator fine-grained control.
 An empty whitelist is taken to be "everyone", which is the default.
 - Threads also support general access control in the form of 'private', 'read-only', 'public', and 'open' threads.
 - Similarly, inviting new members to a thread can be controlled via sharing control, with options for 'not sharable', 'invite only', or 'shared'.
-  - We're actually in the process of revamping our access control settings to feel more like web 2.0 style settings.
-I believe there is actually going to be a session about this with the Epona team?
+- We're actually in the process of revamping our access control settings to feel more like web 2.0 style settings
+- Fun fact, part of the design for our new access controls came from collaborating with the Permaweb.io folks.

 --

 <!-- .slide: data-background-image="./images/thread.png" data-background-size="contain" -->

 note:
+- So I mentioned a chain of events or blocks earlier.
 - Blocks are the raw components of a thread.
 Think of them as an append-only log of thread updates where each one is hash-linked to its parent(s), forming a tree.
-New / recovering peers can sync history by merely traversing the hash tree.
+- New / recovering peers can sync history by merely traversing the hash tree.
 - In practice, blocks are small (encrypted) protocol buffers, linked together by their IPFS CID (content id or hash).
-  - There are several block types:
+There are several block types: including blocks for files, messages, thread invites, liking, leaving a thread, etc.
-    - MERGE:    3-way merge added.
-    -  IGNORE:   A block was ignored.
-    -  FLAG:     A block was flagged.
-    -  JOIN:     Peer joined.
-    -  ANNOUNCE: Peer set username / avatar / inbox addresses
-    -  LEAVE:    Peer left.
-    -  TEXT:     Text message added.
-    -  FILES:    File(s) added.
-    -  COMMENT:  Comment added to another block.
-    -  LIKE:     Like added to another block.
 - The orchestration of thread state between peers can be thought of as syncing a graph of blocks and files, which involves sending outbound updates and reading inbound updates.
-In practice, this is handled by a *libp2p service*.
+In practice, this is handled by a custom *libp2p service*.

 --

 <!-- .slide: data-background-image="https://docs.textile.io/images/files.png" data-background-size="contain" -->

 note:
-  - Any data added to a thread ends up as a file.
+- Any *data* added to a thread ends up as a file.
 Most of the time, a schema is used to define one or more types of data in a thread such that other users and applications can understand it.
 - Thread data is built into an IPLD merkle DAG structure (similar to a merkle tree) and stored separately from update blocks on IPFS.
 A FILES block points to the top-level hash of a file's DAG node.
 The actual structure of files DAG nodes are determined by, and validated against, a schema, which is where our game gets it's rules...

 ---